-The 125 residential uses would by policy require 1 space per unit or if student based 1:6 giving a range of 22 - 125.
+The 257 residential uses would by policy require 1 space per unit.
 The use of cycles needs to be encouraged but locally is only 1.8% so 100% would seem over prescriptive especially as there are city go cycles nearby.

-The proposal also includes the incorporation of 16 cycle spaces at ground floor level.
-Some 100 cycle spaces and 4 pool cycle spaces are provided in the basement, less than the 100% asked for as a residential use but takes on board the mode split and the locations ability to provide a walking environment to most facilities.
+The proposal also includes the incorporation of 128 no. internal cycle spaces for residents at a 1:2 ratio, 6 no. visitor cycle stands for 12 bicycles in front of the entrance.
+Less than the 100% asked for as a residential use but takes on board the mode split and the locations ability to provide a walking environment to most facilities.